NavyaSingh2003/mental_health_analysis_on_twitter/README.md

 Q: Investigate the temporal aspects of user behavior in the context of the most trending topics.

-Ans: In context to our research, we selected a few hashtags closely related to mental health and emotional well being such as autism , #anxiety, #depression etc. and plotted their temporal frequencies .
+Ans: In context to my research, I selected a few hashtags closely related to mental health and emotional well being such as autism , #anxiety, #depression etc. and plotted their temporal frequencies .
 Analysis: a) 0 to 6am #addiction is discussed in significant proportion
 b)	#depression is discussed btw 0 to 6am and peaked at 4pm
 c)	#anxiety during 2 to 5am